rsta2/circle-docs/docs/subsystems/tcp-ip-networking.rst

 .. note::

-	Circle currently supports the IP multicast support level 1 (send only) according to RFC1112.
+	Circle supports the IP multicast support level 2 (send and receive) according to RFC1112 with IGMPv2 support (RFC2236).

 CNetSubSystem
 ^^^^^^^^^^^^^